tnfhrnsss/tnfhrnsss.github.io/docs/msa/feign/FeignWithoutEureka.md

 ![feignWithoutEureka](../img/feignWithoutEureka.png)

-주제: how to dynamically specify feign call service name according to the environment
+subject: how to dynamically specify feign call service name according to the environment

 ## 구성 환경 설명